jianxiaoguo/website/content/en/docs/applications/managing-app-configuration.md

     Use "drycc config [command] --help" for more information about a command.

-When config is changed, a new release is created and deployed automatically.
+Configuration changes trigger automatic deployment of a new release.

-You can set multiple environment variables with one `drycc config set` command, or with `drycc config push` and a local .env file.
+Set multiple environment variables in one command or use `drycc config push` with a local .env file:

     $ drycc config set FOO=1 BAR=baz && drycc config pull
     $ cat .env